LionWeb-io/lionweb-typescript/packages/class-core/README.md

 * `allNodesFrom` — Computes all descendant nodes from the given node, including that node itself.

-* `deepClonerFor` — Given `ILanguageBase`s and an optional `DeltaHandler`, it returns a function that clones the given nodes, *without* altering the IDs.
+* `deepClonerFor` — Given `ILanguageBase`s and an optional `DeltaReceiver`, it returns a function that clones the given nodes, *without* altering the IDs.

-* `deepCopierFor` — Given `ILanguageBase`s and an optional `DeltaHandler`, it returns a function that clones the given nodes, generating new IDs for all the duplicated nodes.
+* `deepCopierFor` — Given `ILanguageBase`s and an optional `DeltaReceiver`, it returns a function that clones the given nodes, generating new IDs for all the duplicated nodes.

 * `incomingReferences` — Finds all references coming into the given target node or any of the given target nodes, within the given search scope.